mikecarper/meshfirmware/MeshCoreAdvantages.md

 https://meshtastic.org/docs/configuration/radio/lora/#coding-rate
 This is a black box;. not a lot of information is given.
 All we can see is that for the slower long presets this gets changed to 4/8.

-With MeshCore it's recommended to keep this at 4/5; but if you have a portable node like the t1000e you can change this to 4/8 and it's 100% compatible with the 4/5 network; they will be able to talk to each other with different coding rates.
+With MeshCore it's recommended to keep this at 4/5; but if you have a portable node like the T1000-E you can change this to 4/8 and it's 100% compatible with the 4/5 network; they will be able to talk to each other with different coding rates.
 A larger coding rate give you better error correction for marginal links at the cost of taking more tx time.

+A typical repeater in North America the radio settings would be:
+- 910.525mhz Frequency
+- 62.5khz Bandwidth
+- 7 Spreading Factor
+- 5 Coding Rate

+Better T1000-E settings in North America using the larger coding rate:
+- 910.525mhz Frequency
+- 62.5khz Bandwidth
+- 7 Spreading Factor
+- 8 Coding Rate

+A CR of 8 will allow the T1000-E to reach futher when transmitting and still be on the network.

 ## Routers/Repeaters & Hops
 https://meshtastic.org/blog/choosing-the-right-device-role/#router-and-repeater